 - construction of infrastructure and services for gold and copper mining exploitation;

-- building a hazardous waste landfill;
+- building a hazardous waste landfill site;

-- construction of an hotel;
+- construction of a hotel;

 - building a self-sufficient satellite city;